aadhavr/aadhav.github.io/_posts/2024-04-23-how-do-i-be-unhappy.md

 Here's what we know for certain: whether you believe in God, Enlightenment, or materialism, your experience is grounded physically in your body.
 If you believe in God, you believe this body was created in the image of God, per Genesis 1:27.
 If you believe in Enlightenment, you don't believe in any real self, and we are a fundamentally empty, dynamic interbeing of atoms.
 If you're an atheistic materialist, you believe this body is this body, end of discussion.

 What's worth noting is that we are all communicating with highly symbolic language.
 What the Greeks might have called *pneuma* and the Hindus might have called *prana* can be explained with Western biomedical rhetoric.
-(The Diagnostic Statistical Manual has become virtually become its own industry, earning the American Psychiatric Association more than [$100 million](https://psycnet.apa.org/record/2013-16286-000).
+(The Diagnostic Statistical Manual has virtually become its own industry, earning the American Psychiatric Association more than [$100 million](https://psycnet.apa.org/record/2013-16286-000).
 It listed homosexuality as a mental disorder until 1973.)
 I am highlighting this to avoid presentist bias.

 We've gotten better at solving these problems with more precise speech but, to pretend we've understood the human body is foolish.
 What Jhourney is doing with [neurofeedback and dhyana](https://pluralism.org/news/silicon-valley-start-aims-unlock-buddhist-jhana-states-tech) exemplifies this.
 Rather than discarding the tools from past traditions on seeking happiness, they are recognizing that all language is symbolic and, rather than secularizing Buddhist concepts to meaninglessness, they are using technology to make it more accessible.
 There very well might not be any inherent "stages" of dhyana in our bodies.
 However, there clearly are ways to achieved altered states of consciousness to find peace, and using EEG devices is a great way of synthesizing these two different symbols of communication.